ariseandshinecc/AriseandShine_CC/README.md

 This repository contains django code that delivers the <a href="https://www.ariseandshinecc.org">Arise and Shine Care Center</a> web application.

+You can follow this README alongside <a href="https://docs.djangoproject.com/en/3.1/">official django docs</a>. and <a href="https://simpleisbetterthancomplex.com/tutorial/2016/10/14/how-to-deploy-to-digital-ocean.html">simple is better than complex tutorials</a>

 ## Requirements

 - Python 3.6+,